- Why People Store Fat In Different Parts Of Their Body

 Many individuals seem to struggle against growing waistlines and excessive accumulation of fat in unwanted areas while others appear to be relatively well protected against putting on excess fat, and a study involving twins shed some light on just how much of a role genetics can play in where and how easily individuals gain adipose tissue.
 For the experiment 112 pairs of male monozygotic (identical) twins were given a diet consisting of 1,000 kcal per day over how many calories their bodies needed to maintain their starting body weight, 6 days a week for 100 days without additional exercise.
 Of course with such a persistently high calorie intake they did gained significant amounts of body fat- but there were significant variations in both how much weight was gained and where the excess body fat was stored among the sets of twins.
 But with strong similarities reported within pairs.
 For example there was three times more of a difference between pairs than within pairs for gains in body weight, body fat, and lean muscle mass and when differences in where fat was deposited on the body there was six times more variance between pairs than within peers.

 All in all there were very strong similarities among identical twins in terms of their increases in trunk fat and visceral abdominal fat.
 These findings go a long way in demonstrating that some individuals are more at risk than others to gain fat when calorie intake is set at the same relative level for everyone and when subjects are confined to a sedentary lifestyle.
 What is most striking is that while genetics do influence total body fat content, the effect of inherited traits is even more pronounced in terms of where you will store fat on your body.
 Understanding this leads us to look critically at our family members as a possible template for our own potential weight gain, but it must be noted that our genetics are what determines where we start in terms of body fat- not where we end.
 As a regime of proper nutrition and exercise has been shown time and time again to be able to overcome even the most stubborn of fat deposits.
 However it does take time, and for some it will take longer than others, but at the end of the day it isn’t about how long it took you to reach your destination, it’s that you made it!
+Thanks for reading and if you need help reducing fat around your abdominal area, be sure to get a free copy of my ebook below on the role of exercise in reducing body fat.

 Please note that all material is copyrighted and DMCA Protected and can be reprinted only with the expressed authorization of the author.